bocadilloproject/socketio-example/README.md

 This is a reproduction of the the [socket.io chat tutorial](https://socket.io/get-started/chat), but using:

 - python-socketio instead of [socket.io][socketio-server] as a server-side socket.io backend.
-- Bocadillo instead of Express as a web server.
+- Bocadillo instead of Express as a web application server.

 ## Install